 - Also, instead of using an umlaut as part of the "ü", the company Fücker uses something resembling a monobrow◊, resulting in the letter "ü" actually being recognized as a "u".

 - The unfortunately named 'Lamers' bus line used to show up in video game forums all the time.
 Go Lamers!

 - There's also a bus company called "DAU" in Germany.
 Not all that funny, unless you know that "DAU" is a common play on the nuclear facility term "GAU" meaning the "Biggest Imaginable Accident/Disaster".
-(Tchernobyl was considered a Super-GAU).
+(Chernobyl was considered a Super-GAU).
 "DAU" means "Dümmster anzunehmender User".
-Literally "Most Stupid Imaginable User", and is used by Computer and electronic savvy people as well as by the poor guys working in Help callcenters at the companies who produce that stuff, to refer to those really hopeless cases you have heard of who want help and make you want to headdesk - you know, the kind that buys a monitor and thinks that's a computer, etc..
-Even more funny since the DAU busses have actually been spotted in the parking lot in front of computer and electronics fairs and conventions - meaning someone actually must have travelled there in them.
+Literally "Stupidest Imaginable User", and is used by computer- and electronic-savvy people as well as by the poor guys working in help call centers at the companies who produce that stuff, to refer to those really hopeless cases you have heard of who want help and make you want to headdesk - you know, the kind that buys a monitor and thinks that's a computer, etc. Even more funny since the DAU buses have actually been spotted in the parking lot in front of computer and electronics fairs and conventions - meaning someone actually must have travelled there in them.

 - The Buick Lacrosse was renamed Buick Allure in Canada, because in Quebecois slang, not only is crosse a word meaning "to fraud, swindle, rip off" (which, for obvious reasons, is a bad name for a car, much like the "no va" urban legend), but can also refer to crossing your hands around "la verge".
 For the 2nd generation, the name was restored, and GM also began to offer replacement nameplates for those who are silly enough to want them.